eio/animal-path-segmentation/output/README.md

 Inside of these directories will be the saved model+optimizer state, performance plots and metrics, and raw prediction CSVs.

-Testing the saved model by running `run_model.py -l` will generate additional outputs in the subdirectories above.
+Testing the saved model by running `run_model.py -l` will generate additional outputs in the subdirectories above, including `/performance/model_evaluation.txt`

+Running `show_all_accuracy_scores.py` will walk through each directory per model run, parse `model_evaluation.txt` to find the accuracy score percentage, and print each model run with its associated accuracy score (ordered from best to worst score).